phac-nml/gnali/README.md

 Your input file must be of format `.csv`, and should contain a list of genes (as HGNC symbols) to test.
 It should not contain any blank lines until the end of the list.

-If an output file name is not specified, it will use a default name and gnomad-cmd will tell you where it is and what it's called after it finishes executing.
+If an output file name is not specified, it will use a default name and gNALI will tell you where it is and what it's called after it finishes executing.

 Example commands:

-`python gNALI.py -i my_genes.csv`
+`gnali -i my_genes.csv`
 * An input file called `my_genes.csv` is tested for PLoF variants
 * The output file will be called `results-ID.vcf` with a randomly generated unique ID

-`python gNALI.py -i my_genes.csv -o my_results.vcf`
+`gnali -i my_genes.csv -o my_results.vcf`
 * Like above, an input file called `my_genes.csv` is tested for PLoF variants
 * The output file will be called `my_results.vcf`